nicovali/linkall-philosophy/src/site/notes/Philosophers/Revolution Era/Arthur Schopenhauer.md

 ## Related Figures

--   [[Immanuel Kant\|Immanuel Kant]] - Schopenhauer's work was heavily influenced by Kant's philosophy.
+-   [[Philosophers/Revolution Era/Immanuel Kant\|Immanuel Kant]] - Schopenhauer's work was heavily influenced by Kant's philosophy.
 -   [[Philosophers/Modern Era/Friedrich Nietzsche\|Friedrich Nietzsche]] - Nietzsche was heavily influenced by Schopenhauer's philosophy of the Will.

 ## Books